 Pressure Cooker Picadillo Stuffed Delicata Squash is a Cuban one pot dish, made with ground beef or turkey, rice and/or quinoa and Winter Squash.

 As a result of growing up in Miami, Florida, I tend to do a lot of Asian and Cuban cooking.
 This Pressure Cooker Picadillo Stuffed Squash recipe, is a take off on a standard Cuban Picadillo recipe, that my dad’s wife used to make on the stove.
-With the help of my Pressure Cooker, I have turned that Picadillo recipe into a Pressure Cooker Picadillo Stuffed Delicata Squash recipe..
+With the help of my Instant Pot, Ninja Foodi or Pressure Cooker I have turned that Picadillo recipe into a Pressure Cooker Picadillo Stuffed Delicata Squash recipe..
 The beauty is that everything cooks at the same time, in just one Pressure Cooker!

 To make the already lean and healthy Picadillo healthier, I decided to use Quinoa in the recipe.
 I also decided to use a Delicata Squash to house the Picadillo and add even more health.
 Acorn Squash (another recipe), Pumpkin, Butternut, all are delicious and all will work well.
 Don’t let the health aspect deter you, this Pressure Cooker Picadillo Stuffed Delicata Squash is super delicious.

 If you like Cuban food, try my Pressure Cooker Cuban Tortilla for breakfast.